godotengine/godot-docs/reference/variant_class.rst

 -  Be used to abstract calling methods and their arguments (Godot exports all it's functions through variants)
 -  Be used to defer calls or move data between threads.
--  Be serialized as binary and stored to disk, or transfered via network.
+-  Be serialized as binary and stored to disk, or transferred via network.
 -  Be serialized to text and use it for printing values and editable settings.